Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure

 \subsection{The Landscape of Hungarian Language Models}

 The development of \racka{} builds upon a growing body of work dedicated to creating capable language models for Hungarian.
-These efforts span both academic and industrial research and provide essential context for our contributions. \begin{itemize} \item \textbf{NYTK Models:} The Hungarian Research Centre for Linguistics (NYTK) has been a key contributor, developing a series of models under the ``PULI'' family.
+These efforts span both academic and industrial research and provide essential context for our contributions. \begin{itemize} \item \textbf{NYTK Models:} The Hungarian Research Centre for Linguistics (NYTK) has been a key contributor, developing a series of models within the ``Puli'' family.
 These include models in the range of 7-8B parameters, both monolingual and continually pretrained.
-Latest models include instruction-tuned and multilingual (English, Chinese) models.~\citep{yang-puli-gptrio,gyozo2025pulillumix,yang-llumix-llama} \item \textbf{OTP Bank Models:} A major industrial and government supported initiative resulted in the OTP 1.5B and OTP 13B bilingual models, which were trained on an extensive dataset in collaboration with SambaNova Systems.
-These models demonstrated the feasibility of developing high-performance models for Hungarian at a large scale.~\citep{szentmihalyi2024pretraining} \item \textbf{International Initiatives:} The ecosystem also includes models adapted from multilingual open-source foundations.
-SambaLingo-Hungarian-Base, for instance, adapted a Llama-2 7B model by training on 59 billion tokens from the Hungarian portion of the Cultura-X dataset.~\citep{csaki2024sambalingoteachinglargelanguage} Similarly, projects like OpenEuroLLM have fine-tuned models like Gemma for improved Hungarian performance.
+Latest models include instruction-tuned and multilingual (English, Chinese) models~\citep{yang-puli-gptrio,gyozo2025pulillumix,yang-llumix-llama}. \item \textbf{OTP Bank Models:} A major government-supported initiative, lead by OTP Bank, demonstrated the feasibility of developing high-performance models for Hungarian at a large scale~\citep{szentmihalyi2024pretraining}.
+The resulting models were trained on an extensive dataset on custom SambaNova hardware.
+Unfortunately, these models are not available to the public. \item \textbf{International Initiatives:} The ecosystem also includes models adapted from multilingual open-source foundations.
+SambaLingo-Hungarian-Base, for instance, adapted a Llama-2 7B model by training on 59 billion tokens from the Hungarian portion of the Cultura-X dataset~\citep{csaki2024sambalingoteachinglargelanguage}.
+Similarly, projects like OpenEuroLLM have fine-tuned models like Gemma for improved Hungarian performance.
 Other European initiatives such as EuroLLM and Salamandra include Hungarian in their supported languages. \citep{openeurollm2025hungarian,eurollm2025,gonzalezagirre2025salamandratechnicalreport} \end{itemize}